rubrikinc/terraform-provider-polaris/docs/data-sources/object.md

   name and type.
 This is useful for finding the ID of an object when only its name and type are known.
   Supported object types:
-  AwsNativeAccount - AWS Native AccountAzureNativeSubscription - Azure Native Subscription
+  AwsNativeAccount - AWS Native AccountAwsNativeEbsVolume - AWS Native EBS VolumeAwsNativeEc2Instance - AWS Native EC2 InstanceAwsNativeRdsInstance - AWS Native RDS InstanceAzureNativeSubscription - Azure Native SubscriptionAzureNativeVirtualMachine - Azure Native Virtual Machine
 ---

 # polaris_object (Data Source)